 Identify Risk Regime Environment.
 It is recognised that the safety of marine operations is, in general, improving.
 Although predicted incident magnitudes and distributions may be factored to account for this improvement if supported by a review of historic incident frequency, the proviso that large area, multi-structure Round 2 wind farms and other OREI represent hazards to vessels not previously encountered should be taken into account.

-This case should be reviewed against the Baseline and identifies the impact of traffic increases alone on the local risk environment.
+This case should be reviewed against the Baseline and identify the impact of traffic increases alone on the local risk environment.

 Step 3.2 – Base Case with OREI